civican/legisinfo/44-1/bills/C-69/bill_text.md

 ### Section 30

-  **(1)** No proceedings in respect of a violation may be commenced later than two years after the subject-matter of the proceedings became known to the Commissioner **or Senior Deputy Commissioner, as the case may be**.
+  **(1)** No proceedings in respect of a violation may be commenced later than two years after the subject-matter of the proceedings became known to the Commissioner or Senior Deputy Commissioner, as the case may be.

-  **(2)** A document appearing to have been issued by the Commissioner **or Senior Deputy Commissioner, as the case may be**, certifying the day on which the subject-matter of any proceedings became known to **them**, is admissible in evidence without proof of the signature or official character of the person appearing to have signed the document and is, in the absence of evidence to the contrary, proof of the matter asserted in it.
+  **(2)** A document appearing to have been issued by the Commissioner or Senior Deputy Commissioner, as the case may be, certifying the day on which the subject-matter of any proceedings became known to them, is admissible in evidence without proof of the signature or official character of the person appearing to have signed the document and is, in the absence of evidence to the contrary, proof of the matter asserted in it.

 ### Section 31

-  **(1)** Subject to any regulations, the Commissioner **or Senior Deputy Commissioner, as the case may be, must** make public the nature of a violation, the name of the person who committed it and the amount of the penalty imposed.
+  **(1)** Subject to any regulations, the Commissioner or Senior Deputy Commissioner, as the case may be, must make public the nature of a violation, the name of the person who committed it and the amount of the penalty imposed.

-  **(2)** In making public the nature of a violation, the Commissioner **or Senior Deputy Commissioner, as the case may be**, may include the reasons for **their** decision, including the relevant facts, analysis and considerations that formed part of the decision.
+  **(2)** In making public the nature of a violation, the Commissioner or Senior Deputy Commissioner, as the case may be, may include the reasons for their decision, including the relevant facts, analysis and considerations that formed part of the decision.

 ### Section 222